TheDeFreeze/Kubuntu-24.04-tips/README.md

 ```

+## KRDC RDP application
-## Apparently KRDC RDP application breaks if you enable Wayland as it misse the Wayland freeRDP package.
+Apparently KRDC breaks if you enable Wayland as it misse the Wayland freeRDP package.
 To fix this just install it.

 ```
 sudo apt install freerdp2-wayland